Skip advert

 Advertisement - Article continues below

-BYD has embraced its aquatic-themed naming system, so from now on if you see a BYD Dolphin it will be a small hatchback, while its Seal naming will apply to its saloon cars and Sealion will be given to its SUVs – apart from the BYD Atto 3, which is another SUV that launched here first, and is now the odd one out.
+BYD has embraced its aquatic-themed naming system, so from now on if you see a BYD Dolphin it will be a small hatchback, while its Seal naming will apply to its saloon cars and Sealion will be given to its SUVs – apart from the BYD Atto 3, which is another SUV that launched here first… and the Seal U, which is a plug-in hybrid mid-sized SUV.

 If you’re wondering why it’s the Sealion 7, well that’s because there’s a smaller Sealion 5 sold elsewhere.
 Confused?
 We don’t blame you, but what’s really important to know is that the Sealion 7 is a Tesla Model Y rival.
 In other words, it’s going up against the world’s best-selling car of 2023.
 Let’s just hope it can do more than clap and balance a ball on its nose.